TeamRizu/outfox-wiki/content/dev/theming/Theming-Custom-Input.md

 # Anatomy of the event variable

-When recieving input, you will be given a table by the name of `event`, which can be customized to whatever you want inside the function's arguments.
-It gives you a table, which contains all the information you need to determine what the user has performed to then report back to the theme.
+When recieving input, you will be given a table by the name of `event`.
+It gives you base elements, which contain all the information you need to determine what the user has performed to then report back to the theme.

 Name | Returns | Description |
 :------------ | :------ | :---------- |